Wyoming Adoption Laws

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Adoption can be an amazing endeavor.
-Indeed, the opportunity to expand your family by adopting a child can be a joyous experience.
-However, with the legal requirements surrounding adoption, it can be a complex and potentially confusing one as well.
+Adoption can be amazing.
+Expanding your family by adopting a child can be a joyous experience.
+But the legal requirements surrounding adoption can also be complex and potentially confusing.
 It can seem impossible for the average Wyoming resident to make heads or tails of the state laws that regulate who can be adopted, by whom, and how.

 This article provides a brief overview of adoption laws in the state of Wyoming.